hjovi1/PerfOMICS/README.md

 The author of the package is Helena Jovic.

-The generateFreqPlot function makes use of the ggplot R package to plot the frequency distribution of the TGS for n individual polygenic profiles.
+The generateFreqPlot function makes use of the ggplot R package to plot the frequency distribution of the TGS for nindividual polygenic profiles.

 ## References